 - Continuous Improvement

 This is where performance consultants shine.
-Performance coaching is all about maximizing employees’ potentials, instead of teaching them one particular skill.
+Performance coaching is all about maximizing employees’ potential, instead of teaching them one particular skill.

 Creativity

-Although coming up with innovative ideas may seem like a genetic skill, it actually can be taught.
+Although coming up with innovative ideas may seem like a genetic skill, you can actually learn it.

 Managers often receive coaching to learn more about leadership.
 There are many topics that they can learn about, such as how to give feedback or develop ideas.